 Hapgood Pond was the first area in Vermont to become part of the Green Mountain National Forest in the 1930s.
-Open Memorial Day to Labor Day, the seven-acre pond is open for swimming, fishing and limited boating.
+Open Memorial Day to mid-October, the pond is open for swimming, fishing and limited boating.
 The land surrounding Hapgood Pond includes a picnic area, 28 campsites and a nature trail.

 After all these years, I still love spending time at this scenic, peaceful place.